uswa504/Unix_Shell/README.txt

 segmentation fault.
 I have tried to resolve this, it is resolved to some extent but it occurs wheneve we call pipe execution function.
+I have wrote the function of history but there are still variable type issues, Segmentation fault is being occured everytime i call functions of backgrounding and pipe handling.